 Beginning Courses: It’s not all beer and bratwurst

 How do you behave when you meet someone?
 How does your family celebrate important milestones?
 What do you do if you need toothpaste at three in the morning?
 The answers to these questions are all determined by your own culture, and the German answers to these questions might surprise you.
-We’ll investigate daily life in Germany by direct contact with native speakers of German using Skype, blogs, and face-to-face interactions to try to understand the deeper meanings behind everyday actions.
+In German 110 (Identity and Culture) and German 111 (Memory and Culture) we’ll investigate daily life in Germany by direct contact with native speakers of German using Skype, blogs, and face-to-face interactions to try to understand the deeper meanings behind everyday actions.
 Sure, you’ll learn to speak, read, and understand basic Geman, but more importantly you’ll learn how to make real communication about real-life issues happen.

 How can you be most effective in presenting issues that are important to you to a speaker of German?
 What will help them to best understand your intentions?
-German 201 will help you work on your intercultural communication skills while comparing cultural aspects such as happiness, family ties, and role models in both the US and in German-speaking cultures.
-In German 202 students re-create the voyage of an immigrant family from Austria-Hungary in about the year 1900 and search with them for the hard-won American Dream.
+German 222 will help you work on your intercultural communication skills while comparing cultural aspects such as happiness, family ties, and role models in both the US and in the various German-speaking cultures.
+In German 221 students re-create the voyage of an immigrant family from Austria-Hungary in about the year 1900 and search with them for the hard-won American Dream.
+The German 220 course compares one theme in contemporary German and American society.

 Upper-level Courses: Deepening understanding and bridging cultures